-Utility and communication service taxes increased by approximately \$42k due to higher FPL utility tax in comparison to the prior year.
-Miscellaneous revenues increased approximately \$24K primarily due to insurance reimbursements for Hurricane Irma and for damage to a light pole by a motorist.
+Utility and communication service taxes increased by approximately \$22K due to higher FPL utility tax in comparison to the prior year.
+Miscellaneous revenues decreased approximately \$21K primarily due to prior year insurance reimbursements for Hurricane Irma that were not obtained in 2019.